Use these travel credit cards to plan a post-pandemic trip in 2021

 Hyatt was also originally scheduled to add peak and off-peak redemption rates to its award chart last year, meaning properties would have become more expensive to redeem points for during high-demand times (though also cheaper in low-demand periods).
 However, the chain announced those changes are delayed until sometime in 2021.

-Where it beats our benchmark card: Sign-up bonus, decent bonus categories, travel perks at Hyatt.
+Where it beats our benchmark card: Sign-up bonus, decent bonus categories and travel perks at Hyatt.

 Where our benchmark card is better: The Citi Double Cash has no annual fee, an introductory rate on balance transfers and easy cash back.